 Again since FY 1997, personnel costs on a per employee basis for the Department have risen by an average of 3.8% annually.
-Again, fringe benefit and retirement costs have played the largest role, with average annual per-employee increases of 6.5% and 6.4%, respectively.
+Again, fringe benefit and retirement costs have played the largest role, with average annual per-employee increases of 6.6% for each.
 Regular salary costs have increased by 2.8% annually, versus overtime costs which have increased by an average of 3.6% over the period.